Prepare For Winter With This Home Maintenance Checklist

 If you have a permanent or above ground pool, your home maintenance chores have only just begun.
 Next, you’ll need to clean the pool properly, including its filter, balance the water’s PH (or drain the water altogether), and take steps to prevent algae or bacteria from forming.
 By researching and taking the right steps now for your pool, it’ll be ready for many luxurious swims next year.

-From inspecting your roof, to setting up your mudroom, to cleaning your pool, these are all the home maintenance steps you should try to take before the snow begins falling.
-By getting on top of your todo list now, you’ll be more likely to avoid unexpected problems after the cold weather starts.
+From inspecting your roof to setting up your mudroom to cleaning your pool, these are all the home maintenance steps you should try to take before the snow begins falling.
+By getting on top of your to-do list now, you’ll be more likely to avoid unexpected problems after the cold weather starts.

 Leave a Reply